classgraph/classgraph/README.md

     /* ... */
 }

+/**
+ * Returns the list of classes on the classpath that extend the specified superclass.
+ * Should be called after scan(), and returns matching classes whether or not a
+ * SubclassMatchProcessor was added to the scanner before the call to scan().
+ * Does not call the classloader on the matching classes, just returns their names.
+ *
+ * @param superclass
+ *            The superclass to match (i.e. the class that subclasses need to extend
+ *            to match).
+ * @return A list of matching classes, or the empty list if none.
+ */
+public <T> List<String> getSubclassesOf(final Class<T> superclass) {
+    /* ... */
+}

+// Alternatively:
+public List<String> getSubclassesOf(String superclassName) {
+    /* ... */
+}

 ```

 Note that this method does not yet implement the detection of interfaces that extend other interfaces, only classes that extend other classes.